jlubieni/RepData_PeerAssessment1/PA1_template.md

 stepsPerDayNewSummary <- summarize(stepsPerDayNew, mean = mean(totalSteps), median = median(totalSteps))
 ```

-The mean and median total number of steps for this new data is 1.076619\times 10^{4} and 1.076619\times 10^{4}, respectively.
-Imputing missing values increased the estimates of mean and median.
-Also, the distribution of steps per day is closer to normal distribution.
+The mean and median total number of steps for this new data is 1.076619\times 10^{4} and 1.076619\times 10^{4}.
+Imputing missing values does not change mean and median by much.
+When we impute missing data the mean gets closer to median.

 ## Are there differences in activity patterns between weekdays and weekends?